 @talyasokoll is a school librarian in Dedham, MA.
-She is passionate about lots of things including but not limited to: Queer YA lit, pickles, musical theater, comprehensive sex ed, Judaism/Yiddishkeit, radical librarianship, The Rock, curriculum development and inclusivity, sparkly things and her growing collection of Pop Funko.
+Talya is passionate about lots of things including but not limited to: Queer YA lit, pickles, musical theater, comprehensive sex ed, Judaism/Yiddishkeit, radical librarianship, The Rock, curriculum development and inclusivity, sparkly things and a growing collection of Pop Funko.

 Vee is the admin and co-founder of YA Pride (previously known as GayYA.org) a website dedicated to promoting and discussing LGBTQIA+ Young Adult literature.
 Vee lives in St Paul, Minnesota and works as a bookseller and library aide.
 Vee is a first-year college student and hopes to someday become a Teen Services librarian and published author.

 Tasha Chemel is a queer and disabled writer and potter living in Cambridge.
 She is a writing tutor at Newbury College and Suffolk University.
 She loves young adult novels that center marginalized voices.